von/playlist/README.md

     playlist add <playlist file> <pattern>

 Where `pattern` is either a directory or a glob.
-If a directory, all mp3s under that diretory are found and added.
+If a directory, all mp3s under that directory are found and added.

 Check files in playlist to make sure they exist: